Inclusive Post-Secondary Education (IPSE)

 Georgia Tech has launched the Expanding Career, Education and Leadership Opportunities (EXCEL).
 The EXCEL is a special postsecondary education program for college-age students (typically in the age range of 18 to 26 years) with intellectual and developmental disabilities (I/DD).

 EXCEL Students participate in Georgia Tech classes and activities and live on campus, as they prepare for their future lives and careers.
 This includes attending classes (with accommodations and support); living in on-campus housing; participating in internships and career-oriented training; participation in campus clubs, activities, and organizations; and peer mentoring.
-For more information, visit https://www.scheller.gatech.edu/centers-initiatives/ile/excel/index.html
+For more information, call 404.385.3884, email or visit https://www.scheller.gatech.edu/centers-initiatives/ile/excel/index.html

 University of Georgia Destination Dawgs (Athens)